hzhou/MyDef/README.md

         $ vim t.def
         page: t
+            module: perl

             $print Hello World!

         $ mydef_run t.def

+    Explanation:
+        page outputs a file in that name with the default extension -- in this case t.pl
+        $print is special since it is used so often.
+It is customized in MyDef to provide many conveniece (and a uniform syntax across languages)
+        In this case, it is translated into `print("Hello World!\n");` mydef_run is a convenience for short script.
+        Formally, `mydef_page` compiles .def into .pl (or whatever language of the module), and the normal toolchain of the language follows.
+        `mydef_page` is what should be used in a Makefile.

 5. If you use vim, there is simple mydef syntax.